Qiskit/qiskit-serverless/_sources/deployment/local.rst.txt

         $ docker compose [--profile <PROFILE>] up

-The available profiles are `full` and `repo`.
-The repo profile installs core services and the program repository;
+Additionally, you can include the profile `full`.
-and the full profile installs all core services, including logging and monitorying systems.
+With the full profile installs all core services, including logging and monitorying systems.

 Step 4: Run a program in the test environment